Sponsor: Office of Human Resources and Chief Diversity Officer

 Applicable Legislation and Regulations

-Empire State College complies with state and federal laws prohibiting discrimination and sexual harassment including Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, New Yor's Human Rights Law, Governor’s Executive Order No. 33 prohibiting discrimination on the basis of gender identity, and the Age Discrimination Act.
+Empire State University complies with state and federal laws prohibiting discrimination and sexual harassment including Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, New Yor's Human Rights Law, Governor’s Executive Order No. 33 prohibiting discrimination on the basis of gender identity, and the Age Discrimination Act.

 Related References, Policies, Procedures, Forms and Appendices